ibm-cloud-docs/solution-tutorials/vpc-transit2.hidden.md

    FAILED py/test_transit.py::test_vpe_dns_resolution[redis spoke0-z1 -> transit 3bcc88e4-2a0a-4cc5-898c-4f7674205605.c9v38t1d0icro20vjc5g.private.databases.appdomain.cloud] - AssertionError: 166.9.48.220 not in ['10.1.0.128/26', '10.2.0.128/26', '10.3.0.128/26'] from 3bcc88e4-2a0a-4cc5-898c-4f7674205605.c9v38t1d0icro20vjc5g.private.databases.appdomain.cloud
    ```

    These are failing due to DNS resolution.
-In the example above the REDIS name, ID.private.databases.appdomain.cloud, should resolve to a VPE that is in the CIDR block 10.1.0.128/26 or 10.2.0.128/26.
-The error message asserts the REDIS name is resolving to the address 166.9.38.220 which is a Cloud [Service Endpoint](https://{DomainName}/docs/vpc?topic=vpc-service-endpoints-for-vpc#cloud-service-endpoints).
+In the example above the Redis name, <id>.private.databases.appdomain.cloud, should resolve to a VPE that is in the CIDR block 10.1.0.128/26 or 10.2.0.128/26.
+The error message asserts the Redis name is resolving to the address 166.9.38.220 which is a Cloud [Service Endpoint](https://{DomainName}/docs/vpc?topic=vpc-service-endpoints-for-vpc#cloud-service-endpoints).
 The DNS names can not be resolved by the private DNS resolvers.
 Adding additional DNS forwarding rules will resolve this issue.

    To make the DNS names for the VPE available outside the DNS owning service it is required to update the DNS forwarding rules.
    - For enterprise `appdomain.com` will forward to the transit.
-   - For transit the fully qualified DNS name of the REDIS instance will be forwarded to the spoke instance that owns the REDIS instance.
+   - For transit the fully qualified DNS name of the {{site.data.keyword.databases-for-redis}} instance will be forwarded to the spoke instance that owns the {{site.data.keyword.databases-for-redis}} instance.
-   - For spoke_from -> spoke_to access to REDIS the spoke_from needs the DNS name for the REDIS instance.
-The fully qualified REDIS name in spoke_from DNS instance will be forwarded to the transit.
+   - For spoke_from -> spoke_to access to Redis the spoke_from needs the DNS name for the {{site.data.keyword.databases-for-redis}} instance.
+The fully qualified Redis name in spoke_from DNS instance will be forwarded to the transit.
-   - The transit forward fully qualified REDIS names to the corresponding spoke.
+   - The transit forward fully qualified Redis names to the corresponding spoke.

    ![vpc-transit-vpc-layout](images/vpc-transit-hidden/vpc-transit-dns-vpe.svg){: class="center"}
 {: style="text-align: center;"}